microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 ![image](./img/mh-ch4-screenshot-42.png)

-You can find the MABS prtection agents in the following path if you used the default path during the instalation of MABS.
+You can find the MABS protection agents in the following path if you used the default path during the instalation of MABS.

 ![image](./img/mh-ch4-screenshot-43.png)